esfx/esfx/docs-sources/overwrite/threading-autoresetevent.md

 ---
-uid: threading-autoresetevent
+uid: '@esfx/threading-autoresetevent!'
 ---

-Provides the @"threading-autoresetevent.AutoResetEvent" class, a threading primitive for use with Workers.
+Provides the @"@esfx/threading-autoresetevent!AutoResetEvent:class" class, a threading primitive for use with Workers.

 # Overview